repson/greenlight/README.md

 ## Description

 This application is a JSON API for retreiving and managing information about movies.
-I have built while reading the [Let's Go Further](https://lets-go-further.alexedwards.net/).
+I have built while reading the book [Let's Go Further](https://lets-go-further.alexedwards.net/).

 ## Prerequisites